 The union organized the demonstration against General Growth Properties, which owns Southland mall.
 SEIU has been attempting to unionize janitors nationwide at malls owned by General Growth Properties, the second-largest owner, developer and manager of shopping centers in the country.

-Kevin O'Donnell, a spokesman for the union, said the demonstrators at the mall were there to voice grievances regarding alleged civil rights abuses committed by General Growth Properties against
+Kevin O'Donnell, a spokesman for the union, said the demonstrators at the mall were there to voice grievances regarding alleged civil rights abuses committed by General Growth Properties against employees.

 "In the course of forming their union, they've been met with interrogation, intimidation, discrimination, censorship.
 You've had mall janitors who have been prohibited from talking to union organizers."